aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *Find and define examples of personification in the first six lines of Friar Lawrence's speech.*

 Use your notes to define personification.
-Also look in the first six lines and find words that relate to nature, and then something a human would do.
+Also, look in the first six lines and find words that relate to nature, and then something a human would do.

 *Who does Friar Lawerence think Romeo has been with all night?*

 Friar Lawerence has been left out of the group chat with this one.
-Since he doesn't know the details what do you think he beleives Romeo loves?
+Since he doesn't know the details what do you think he believes Romeo loves?

 *What does Romeo ask Friar Lawrence to do?*

-Look back at what Romeo asked Juliet for?
+Look back at what Romeo asked Juliet for.

 *Why does Friar Lawerence question Romeo's request*